jerryhgladinet/docs/deploy/source/chapter09.rst

 ==============================

-When you are ready to license CentreStack, the easiest way to do this is to use the "buy now" link from the cluster manager web portal under hosted or self-hosted.
+When you are ready to license CentreStack, the easiest way to do this is to use the "purchase now" link from the cluster manager web portal under the self-hosted licenses view.

 .. image:: _static/image068.png